Bowel screening and coronavirus

 It is important to remember that 9 out of every 10 people with blood in their bowel motions (poo) will not have cancer.
 Blood in your poo could be caused by small growths called polyps or other conditions such as haemorrhoids (piles).

-- a persistent change in bowel habit.
-Going more often, with looser stools and sometimes stomach (abdominal) pain
+- a persistent change in bowel habit - using the toilet more often, with looser stools and sometimes tummy (abdominal) pain

-Bowel cancer symptoms are also very common, and most people with them don't have cancer.
-For example:
+Bowel cancer symptoms are also very common, and most people with them do not have cancer.

-- a change in bowel habit or abdominal pain is usually the result of something you've eaten
+- a change in bowel habit or tummy pain is usually the result of something you've eaten

 These symptoms should be taken more seriously as you get older and when they persist despite simple treatments.
 If you notice any of them, please contact your GP.